noah-kg/scraping-IFSC-website-via-selenium/README.md

 * Scraper class is in its own separate file, and the analysis is also in it's own separate file.
 * Have implemented several plotly visualizations to make notebook more interactive
 * Added deploy.yml file to set foundation for GitHub Actions & Pages
-  * Have very basic action & page setup that converst notebook to html and hosts on [GitHub Page](https://noah-kg.github.io/scraping-IFSC-website-via-selenium/)
+  * Have very basic action & page setup that converts notebook to html and hosts on [GitHub Page](https://noah-kg.github.io/scraping-IFSC-website-via-selenium/)

 ## To-Do List
 * Implement a more thorough analysis of the data - IN PROGRESS